Skip to main content

 From there, your bladder sends a signal to your brain telling you that urination must occur soon.

-The muscles of this balloon like organ remain relaxed while it fills up and expands to hold up to 2 cups of liquid.
+The muscles of this balloon like organ remain relaxed.

 Once the time for urination arrives, urine leaves your bladder through your urethra.

-Outside of this is the external sphincter, and the pelvic floor muscles which work together to support the urethra.
+Outside of this is your external sphincter, and your pelvic floor muscles, which work together to support your urethra.

-For urination to occur your bladder walls will tighten, while the sphincters and muscles will relax, allowing urine to flow through the urethra.
+For urination to occur your bladder walls will tighten, while your sphincters and muscles will relax, allowing urine to flow through your urethra.

 What Is Urinary Incontinence?